muon-data/muon/README.md

 ```

 For a **list of text**, items are separated by spaces, just like other lists.
-If spaces are needed, a **text value separator** `:=` can be used to treat the
+If the text contains spaces, a **text value separator** `:=` can be used to
-entire value as a single text item.
-The text append separator `:>` will also
+treat an entire value as a single item.
+The text append separator `:>` will
-behave the same way.
+also behave the same way.

 ```
 :::